noahzarro/netsec/projects/acme-project-description.md

 ## 5 | Testing
 We recommend the use of [Pebble](https://github.com/letsencrypt/pebble) for local testing.
 Pebble is a lightweight ACME server designed specifically for testing.
 During the automated testing your application will be tested against a Pebble server.

+Note that by default, Pebble is configured to reject 5% of good nonces.
+The grading environment, on the contrary, does not reject valid nonces.
+Hence, we do not expect your application to gracefully handle cases of unjustly rejected nonces.
+To achieve the same Pebble behavior locally as is used in the CI testing, adjust the value of the corresponding environment variable: `export PEBBLE_WFE_NONCEREJECT=0`.

 ## 6 | Grading

 You should submit your code by pushing it to a personal repository we have set up for you at